The 2024 Young Wild Writers Competition is Now Closed for Entries

 – Senior 13-16 Years

-As Gill said when announcing the winners last year “Words have the power to change hearts and minds; they inform, engage, enrage and empower people.
+As Gill puts it, “Words have the power to change hearts and minds; they inform, engage, enrage and empower people.
 Young voices calling for change need to be heard.
 The future ecologists, town planners, politicians, and scientists must have the natural world at the core of all their decision making”.

-Entrants can write stories, poems, articles, prose or letters up to 500 words but they must be related in some way to ‘Animal Survival’.
+Entrants can write stories, poems, articles, prose or letters up to 500 words, but they must be related in some way to Human Impact.

 The Rules